WhatTheDickens/engl340/mod-6/outcomes.md

 ### Before class

 - Read *Walden*, "Reading," "Sounds," "Solitude."
-- Leave a comment in the margin of a passage from *Walden* that's in one of the chapters assigned for 2-23.
+- Leave a comment in the margin of a passage from [*Walden* in The Readers' Thoreau](https://commons.digitalthoreau.org/walden/) that's in one of the chapters assigned for 2-23.

 ### In class

 - We'll discuss *Walden* and continue exploring TEI.

-***Class work:*** *In your folder for 2-23, share your journal file for the day with notes about TEI.*
+***Class work:*** *In your folder for 2-23, share your journal file for the day with notes our *Walden* discussion and TEI.*

 ## Wednesday, February 25